HuaTanSang/hand-writing-digit-recognition/README.md

 # Hand writing digit recognition
-In this repository, I'm going to build some Deep Learning model with pytor for hand writing digit recognition task.
+In this repository, I'm going to build some Deep Learning model with pytorch for hand writing digit recognition task.
 This repo contains:
 - Multi-layer Perceptron
 - LeNet